-Cary Woodruff is the inaugural Curator of Vertebrate Paleontology a Frost Science.
-Prior to his role at Frost Science, he was the director of paleontology at the Great Plains Dinosaur Museum & Field Station in Malta, Montana
+Cary Woodruff, Ph.
+D. is the inaugural Curator of Vertebrate Paleontology at Frost Science.
+Prior to his role at Frost Science, he was the director of paleontology at the Great Plains Dinosaur Museum & Field Station in Malta, Montana.